jessysutherns/cartesian-manipulator-control/README.md

-# 🤖 Cartesian Manipulator Control using PID
+# 🤖 Cartesian Manipulator Modelling and Control using PID

 ## 📌 Overview

-This project implements a **decentralized control system** for a 3-DOF Cartesian robot manipulator using MATLAB/Simulink.
+This project presents the **modelling, simulation, and control** of a 3-DOF Cartesian robot manipulator using MATLAB/Simulink.

-Each joint is independently controlled using **PID controllers**, enabling accurate trajectory tracking and robust performance under parameter variations.
+The system is first derived using **Lagrangian dynamics**, then implemented in Simulink to simulate its behaviour, and finally controlled using **decentralized PID controllers** to achieve accurate trajectory tracking.

-**This project reflects practical control system design used in robotics and automation systems.**
+**This project reflects a complete robotics workflow from dynamic modelling to control system implementation.**

 ---